Updated March, 2022

 Basis usually narrows from harvest into the winter, spring and summer; resulting in a higher price.
 However, a higher price is needed due to the cost of storing grain past harvest.
 Whether the basis narrows and by how much is not known until the hedge is lifted.
 Although hedgers can lock in the futures price when they hedge, they are vulnerable to basis changes.

 Hedging can also be used to establish a price for a crop before harvest.
 Assume the hedge is placed before harvest but lifted at harvest.
-The net price (not including trading cost or interest on margin money) is the futures price at the time the hedge is place, less the expected harvest basis.
+The net price (not including trading cost or interest on margin money) is the futures price at the time the hedge is placed, less the expected harvest basis.
 If prices are higher at harvest, the higher cash price is offset by the futures loss.
 If prices are lower, the futures gain is added to the lower cash price.

 Processor Hedging Illustrations

 If you are a grain processor or livestock producer needing grain for processing or feed, hedging can be used to protect against rising grain prices.
-Once again hedging involved taking opposite but equal positions in the cash and futures markets.
+Once again hedging involves taking opposite but equal positions in the cash and futures markets.
 But in this case, you don’t have grain that you plan to sell but rather plan to buy grain at a future time period to fill your processing or feed needs.
 Instead of selling futures at the time of placing the hedge, you buy futures.
 So you own grain (futures) in the futures market but are short grain in the cash market (will need grain but don’t own any).

 If grain prices rise as shown in Figure 6, you make money in the futures market because you purchased futures and can now sell them at a higher price.
 However, the grain for processing or feed needs now cost more.
-So the gain in the futures market offsets the increase in the grain purchase price.
+So, the gain in the futures market offsets the increase in the grain purchase price.

 If grain prices drop as shown in Figure 7, the futures you purchased at the beginning of the period must now be sold at a lower price.
 However, the grain for your processing or feed needs now cost less.
 So the loss in the futures market offsets the decrease in the grain purchase price.